In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 - Homemade and hand-crafted tableware, unless you are sure that the maker has used a lead-free glaze.

 - Decorations on top of the glaze instead of beneath it.
-If the decorations are rough or raised, if you can feel the decoration when you rub your finger over the dish, or if you can see brush-strokes above the glazed surface, the decoration is probably on top of the glaze.
-If the decoration has begun to wear away, there may be a greater lead hazard.
+So if the decorations are rough or raised and you can feel the decoration when you rub your finger over the dish.
+Or if you see brushstrokes above the glazed surface, the decoration is probably on top of the glaze.
+If the decoration has begun to wear away, there may be a more significant lead hazard.

 - Antique tableware that’s handed down in families or found in antique stores, markets, and garage sales.

-- There is corroded glaze or a dusty or chalky grey residue on the glaze after a piece has been washed.
-Tableware in this condition may represent a serious lead hazard – stop using it at once.
+- There is corroded glaze or a dusty, chalky grey residue on the glaze after you was a piece.
+Tableware in this condition may represent a severe lead hazard – stop using it at once.

-- Bright orange, red, or yellow: Lead is often used to maximize the intensity of these colors when applied to pottery.
+- Bright orange, red, or yellow: Lead is used to maximize these colors’ intensity when applied to pottery.

-Chemicals and materials in plastic dinnerware can include Phthalates and BPA which mimic estrogen in the human body.
+Chemicals and materials in plastic dishes can include Phthalates and BPA, which mimic estrogen in the human body.

-These are called “EA chemicals” and have been to all kinds of health issues like negative effects on the heart, brain, and child developmental problems.
+These are called “EA chemicals” and have been to all kinds of health issues like adverse effects on the heart, brain, and child developmental problems.

-Melamine is used commonly to make strong hard plastic dinnerware but is made using Formaldehyde and the health of this material is controversial.
+Melamine makes for strong, hard plastic dinnerware, but there are some issues.
+Melamine dishes are made using formaldehyde, and the safety of this material is controversial.